 Effective laws are a critical component of Australia's response to threatened or actual terrorist acts.

-The National Security Information (Criminal and Civil Proceedings) Act 2004 - the NSI Act gives courts a structure to follow where national security information is disclosed, or is to be disclosed, in a legal proceeding.
+National Security Information (Criminal and Civil Proceedings) Act 2004 (NSI Act)—This Act gives courts a structure to follow where national security information is disclosed, or is to be disclosed, in a legal proceeding.

-Urging violence offences—It is an offence to intentionally urge another person or group to use force or violence:
+Urging violence and advocating terrorism offences—It is an offence to intentionally urge another person or group to use force or violence:

-- to overthrow the Constitution, government or lawful authority, or
+- to overthrow the Constitution, government or lawful authority

 - against a group, or members of a group that is distinguished by race, religion, nationality, national or ethnic origin or political opinion.

-- a court finds is directly or indirectly engaged in preparing, planning, assisting or fostering the doing of a terrorist act, or
+- a court finds is directly or indirectly engaged in preparing, planning, assisting or fostering the doing of a terrorist act

-- the government has listed as a terrorist organisation.
+- the government has listed as a terrorist organisation by regulations.

 International counter-terrorism measures—Australia has ratified and implemented, in our national law, 14 of the 16 international counter-terrorism instruments to help prevent terrorist acts, and bring to justice those who commit them.